SAP-samples/teched2025-IN162/intro/intro2/README.md

 To know more about how to create a Communication Arrangement in SAP S/4HANA Cloud system, kindly check the [help documentation link](https://help.sap.com/docs/SAP_S4HANA_CLOUD/03c04db2a7434731b7fe21dca77440da/a5550ea977b24a6eb6ce1ce832088567.html).

-## 2. SAP Integration Suite, Advanced Event Mesh Integration - SAP_COM_0492 Communication Scenario
+## 2. SAP Integration Suite, advanced event mesh Integration - SAP_COM_0492 Communication Scenario

 With the SAP Event Mesh Advanced Plan, you can connect directly to your own SAP AEM instance.
 You can use SAP Event Mesh Advanced Plan for very large projects, where performance is crucial.